Factoring Polynomials

 How efficient would this be?
 If it was computed directly it would be an issue, since it would require $O(nq^d)$ field operations for computing $\gcd(f,x^{q^d}-x)$ where $\deg(f)=n$.
 Since $d=\Theta(n)$ in the worst case, computing this gcd would take exponential time in $n$.
 Thus, this proposed approach is seemingly totally infeasible.

 A simple observation reduces the exponential running time to a polynomial one.
-Note that when $\gcd(f,x^{q^d}-x)$ the polynomial does not need to be constructed explicitly; it is enough to construct the polynomial $x^{q^d}-x \bmod f$ which has degree at most $n$.
+Note that when computing $\gcd(f,x^{q^d}-x)$ the polynomial does not need to be constructed explicitly; it is enough to construct the polynomial $x^{q^d}-x \bmod f$ which has degree at most $n$.
 At first this might not seem useful, since computing $x^{q^d}-x \bmod f$ directly would also require exponential time.

 However, we can use repeated squaring in order to compute the modular exponentiation $x^{q^d} \bmod f$ efficiently.
 Also, since